Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Smooth lens modelling

-The smooth-lens modelling is performed using the adaptive and grid-based Bayesian lens-modelling technique of \cite{VegettiKoopmans2009}.
-This method allows us to simultaneously reconstruct both the unlensed background-source surface-brightness distribution $S(\textbf{\textit{y}})$ on an adaptive grid in the source plane and the best-fitting smoothly-varying mass-density distribution of the foreground galaxy projected onto the lens plane.
-The modelled smooth surface-mass density of the lens galaxy as a function of the position in the lens plane is parametrised in terms of the convergence $\kappa$ (defined in equation \ref{kappa}) in the following way:
+In search of possible surface-brightness anomalies in the lensed images, we first model the studied lens system assuming that the global mass distribution in the lens galaxy is smooth and to first order well described by the power-law elliptical mass-distribution model \citep[PEMD,][]{Barkana1998} in an external shear field.
+This smooth lens modelling is performed by means of the adaptive and grid-based Bayesian lens-modelling technique of \cite{VegettiKoopmans2009} that allows us to find the best-fitting parameter values of the PEMD model for the lens galaxy and, simultaneously, reconstruct the unlensed surface-brightness distribution of the background galaxy on an adaptive grid in the source plane.
+We follow the parametrization used by \cite{VegettiKoopmans2009} and model the projected mass density of the lens galaxy in terms of the convergence $\kappa$:

-with the following free parameters -- the lens strength $b$, the position angle $\theta$, the axis ratio $q$, the (three-dimensional) mass-density slope $\gamma$ ($\gamma=2$ in the isothermal case), the centre coordinates of the lensing-mass distribution in the lens plane $x_{0}$ and $y_{0}$, the external shear strength $\Gamma$ and its position angle $\Gamma_{\theta}$, as introduced by \cite{VegettiKoopmans2009}.
+This is a function of the position in the lens plane $(x,y)$ and has the following parameters -- the lens strength $b$, the position angle of the major axis $\theta$ (with respect to the original telescope rotation), the (minor to major) axis ratio $q$, the (three-dimensional) mass-density slope $\gamma$ (with $\gamma=2$ for the isothermal case), the centre coordinates of the mass distribution in the lens plane $x_{0}$ and $y_{0}$, the external shear strength $\Gamma$ and its position angle $\Gamma_{\theta}$.
+This parametrization tries to reduce the degeneracy between the mass enclosed by the lensed images, the axis ratio of the lens galaxy and its mass-density slope.

-The applied smooth-lens modelling algorithm by \cite{VegettiKoopmans2009} includes several options for the inversion of the lensing operation and the resulting reconstruction of the original source surface-brightness distribution: adaptive or non-adaptive, variance, gradient or curvature source-plane regularization as well as a variable source-grid resolution (characterised by the number $n$ and spacing of the pixels cast back from the lens plane to the source plane).
-As pointed out by \cite{Vegetti2014} and \cite{Suyu2006_pixelized_inversion}, the optimal choice for the number of pixels $n$ and the form of the source regularisation used in the smooth-lens modelling depends crucially on the smoothness of the modelled lensed images and may vary from system to system.
-Thus, the common practice is to perform the smooth-lens modelling with different combinations of the above options and choose the optimal settings based on the highest marginalized Bayesian evidence.